Full Clip

 Full Clip is a 2004 action film starring Busta Rhymes, Xzibit, Bubba Smith, Tiny Lister and Mark Boone Junior.
 It is directed by mink and written by Kantz.
-Full Clip is a 1970s-style blaxploitation action movie that is a loose remake of the 1975 film Bucktown.
+Full Clip is a 1970s-style blaxploitation action movie that is a at liberty remake of the 1975 film Bucktown.

 Plot

 Joshua Pope (Busta Rhymes) returns to his home in a small town to claim the inheritance his father has left him.
 Once there, however, he finds that the local police have corrupted the town and are ruling with an iron fist.
 So, with the help of an old friend (Xzibit) and his cohorts, Pope sets out to reclaim the town he once loved.